Wheesk/movie-mood-analyzer/README.md

 - Sentiment analysis using a fine-tuned BERT model
 - Loads the model weights dynamically (hosted via Google Drive to keep the repo light)
-- Stylish Streamlit UI with gradient background and Lottie animations
+- Stylish Streamlit UI with background and Lottie animations
 - Responsive design — works on desktop & mobile
 - Fully containerized — easy to deploy on Streamlit Cloud